RE/MAX National Housing Report

 Days on Market – Average of 53 metro areas

-The average Days on Market for homes sold in March 2017 was 64, down four days from the average in February 2017, and down seven days from the March 2016 average.
-The three metro areas with the lowest Days on Market were San Francisco, CA and Omaha, NE both at 27 and Denver, CO at 32.
-The highest Days on Market averages were in Augusta, ME at 159 and Burlington, VT at 118.
+The average Days on Market for homes sold in April 2017 was 57, down seven days from the average in March 2017, and down seven days from the April 2016 average.
+The four metro areas with the lowest Days on Market were San Francisco, CA at 22, Denver, CO at 25, Seattle, WA at 26 and Omaha, NE at 27.
+The highest Days on Market averages were in Augusta, ME at 148 and New York, NY at 96.
 Days on Market is the number of days between when a home is first listed in an MLS and a sales contract is signed.

 Months Supply of Inventory – Average of 53 metro areas

-The number of homes for sale in March 2017 was up 1.2% from February 2017, but down 17.0% from March 2016.
-Based on the rate of home sales in March, the Months Supply of Inventory was 2.7, compared to February 2017 at 3.6 and March 2016 at 3.2.
-This is the first time in the history of the RE/MAX National Housing Report that months supply has hit below 3.0.
-A 6.0-month supply indicates a market balanced equally between buyers and sellers.
-In March 2017, 52 of the 53 metro areas surveyed reported a months supply of less than 6.0, which is typically considered a seller’s market.
-At 6.3, Burlington, VT was the only metro area to see a months supply above 6.0, which is typically considered a buyer’s market.
-The markets with the lowest Months Supply of Inventory continued to be in the west, with Seattle, WA at 0.9, San Francisco, CA and Denver, CO both at 1.0.
+The number of homes for sale in April 2017 was down 1.3% from March 2017, and down 17.6% from April 2016.
+Based on the rate of home sales in April, the Months Supply of Inventory was 2.8, compared to March 2017 at 2.7 and April 2016 at 3.2.
+This is the second month in a row months supply has been below 3.0.
+A 6.0-months supply indicates a market balanced equally between buyers and sellers.
+In April 2017, 51 of the 53 metro areas surveyed reported a months supply of less than 6.0, which is typically considered a seller’s market.
+At 6.5, Burlington, VT and at 6.4, Miami, FL were the only two metro areas that saw a months supply above 6.0, which is typically considered a buyer’s market.
+The markets with the lowest Months Supply of Inventory continued to be in the west, with Seattle, WA remaining at 0.9 for the second month in a row, Denver, CO remaining at 1.0 for the third month in a row and San Francisco, CA at 1.1.

 For specific data in this report or to request an interview, please contact firstname.lastname@example.org.